 Key Ingredient Notes

-- Grapeseed oil – Any neutral-tasting, high-heat oil such as canola will work.
+- Grapeseed oil – Any neutral-tasting, high-heat oil, such as canola oil, will work.

 - Veggies – White mushrooms, zucchini, garlic, and frozen peas add lots of bulk and nutrients to this fried rice with steak recipe.

-- Leftover rice – When I’m making fried rice, I prefer to use long-grain white rice, such as jasmine or basmati.
+- Leftover rice – When I’m making fried rice, I prefer to use long grain rice, such as jasmine or basmati.
 I avoid using most short-grain varieties because they can become sticky.
-Cold, cooked rice is the key to fluffy fried rice with the perfect texture.
+A day-old, cold, cooked rice is the key to fluffy fried rice with the perfect texture.
+Fresh rice can make a mushy fried rice.

-- Steak – Use any leftover steak you have on hand such as leftover ribeye steak or stovetop steak.
+- Steak – Use any leftover steak you have on hand, such as leftover ribeye steak or stovetop steak like sirloin, skirt steak, or strip steak.
 Or, cook a fresh steak before you begin.

 - Soy sauce adds a salty, umami flavor.
 Either low-sodium or regular soy sauce will work just fine.